mwvgroup/Pitt-Google-Broker/troy/performance-figures/lsst-rates/README.md

 ## Incoming alert info

 - `kafka_timestamp` gets applied at IPAC.
 - There is no timestamp applied at ZADS (to my knowledge).
 The best info about ZADS rates comes from their Grafana dashboard.
-Here are a couple screenshots (times are Eastern).
+- Screenshots (times are Eastern).
+Notes:
+    - Their "Incoming alert rate" reaches \~80,000/min.
+(IPAC -> ZADS)
+    - Their outgoing alert rate is unknown.
+(ZADS -> brokers)
+        - The "BytesOut Rate" is the closest indicator.
+Under normal circumstances, it is \~5x higher than the "BytesIn Rate".
+        - So their outgoing alert rate probably peaks at <20,000 alerts/min.

 <img src="ZADS-Grafana-during_alert_dump-20210923.png" alt="ZADS-Grafana-during_alert_dump-20210923" width="800"/>